 Please ensure that the names given to us for reservations match the names in your passport, as hotels, sightseeing tour companies are very particular about name changes.
 Mismatched names may result in heavy amendment penalties.
 We strongly recommend travel insurance as part of your package – we have excellent rates with the world’s best companies – please let us know if you wish us to add this to your package.

-2 nights accommodation in Knysna on double room occupancy.
+2 nights in Knysna based on twin sharing basis.

 Return airport transfers on private car.

 South Africa- South Africa is a country on the southernmost tip of the African continent, marked by several distinct ecosystems.
 Inland safari destination Kruger National Park is populated by big game.
 The Western Cape offers beaches, lush winelands around Stellenbosch and Paarl, craggy cliffs at the Cape of Good Hope, forest and lagoons along the Garden Route, and the city of Cape Town, beneath flat-topped Table Mountain.